 During your education session with a Cann-Expert, you will learn:

 - The main differences between an Indica, Sativa, and Hybrid strain

 - Benefits of THC, CBD, and Balanced strains

 At the time of your consultation, your Revolution Medical Cannabis doctor will review your medical history and ensure that cannabis will not conflict with any medications you’re currently taking.

 Our Calgary medical cannabis doctors will then prescribe the best treatment plan for you.
 Our team will guide you in selecting a licensed producer as well as the registration.

 Dealing with IBD?
-Schedule your free medical cannabis consultation with a doctor today!
+Schedule your medical cannabis consultation with a doctor today!

 Are you ready to explore the benefits of medical marijuana?
 Contact Revolution Medical Cannabis today and schedule your free appointment with a cannabis educator and physician.